SkylineCommunications/Skyline.DataMiner.Utils.InteractiveAutomationScriptToolkit/README.md

 When you use this NuGet package, it is possible you get the following error when launching the script:
 `DataMinerException: Show UI Failed: 0x800402F5 (Interactive UI can only be used in interactive mode. )` This is due to a DataMiner software issue causing the script to be launched in the wrong mode.
-The DataMiner software perform a simple string search to detect if the script should be launched in interactive mode.
+The DataMiner software performs a simple string search to detect if the script should be launched in interactive mode.
 It is looking for the following string "engine.ShowUI" which is normally always present in the source code of the script.
 This method call is now handled by the NuGet package, so the string can no longer be found in the script source code,